-The childminder has been registered since 1996.
-She lives with her husband and two teenage children in the Wainstalls area of Halifax.
-There is a designated playroom with its own kitchen, cloakroom and toilet for the minded children.
-The family have a pet dog and also keep hens and ducks.
-When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
+The childminder was registered in 2001.
+She lives with her husband and two children aged eight and ten years.
+They live in a maisonette, close to shops, parks, library and public transport links.
+The whole of the ground floor of the property is used for childminding.
+The childminder is registered to care for a maximum of four children at any one time.
+The family have no pets.
 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.
 THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.